By Dr. Becker

 "Bloat is devastating for dog owners when it occurs.
 Through this major funding effort, researchers, for the first time, will have the resources they need to work towards establishing the causes and pre-dispositions for bloat.
 Once we understand why bloat occurs, we will have better treatment options and possibly be able to prevent the syndrome from occurring in the first place."

-In addition to the research grants and continuing education for vets on surgery to help prevent bloat, the Canine Health Foundation is scheduling a free webinar in mid-2013 for dog owners who want to learn about the possible causes of bloat, what breeds are more susceptible, bloat symptoms, and medical treatment of the condition.
-(The date of the webinar wasn’t available as of this writing, but you might want to bookmark this page and check back regularly.)
+In addition to the research grants and continuing education for vets on surgery to help prevent bloat, the Canine Health Foundation scheduled a free webinar in mid-2013 for dog owners who want to learn about the possible causes of bloat, what breeds are most susceptible, bloat symptoms, and medical treatment of the condition.
+(You can visit this page to get more information on the webinar.)

 If your pet has bloat, or gastric dilatation, it means the stomach has filled up with gas and air but remains in position.
 Gastric dilatation volvulus is when the bloated stomach then twists around on itself, squeezing off the blood supply and creating the potential for significant damage to other internal organs.
 GDV is a life-threatening event in dogs.
 Tragically, 30 percent of the time it proves fatal.